-Running a well-organized agricultural production system allows you to produce superior products at maximum yield while reducing production costs.
-Components of a production system include farm facilities, equipment, purchasing and scheduling.
+Running a well-organized production system allows you to produce superior products at maximum yield while reducing production costs.
+Components of a production system include farm or processing facilities, equipment, purchasing and scheduling.

 As a manager, you should perform an enterprise analysis, being mindful of performance measurements and environmental impacts and regulations.
 These considerations may impact the financial performance of your farm business when producing for a commodity market.